arg3t/OnlineStudent/README.md

 ## Missing Features

 * ~Add audio recording through an alsa loopback device.~
-* Add automatic compression feature at the end of the day in order to save disk space.
+* ~Add automatic compression feature at the end of the day in order to save disk space.~
+* ~Add automatic backup feature~ (Not Tested)